Tanita: Plasticine Dream

 The game's soundscape is Colombian folk music.

 The game's plot sees the young girl protagonist Tanita land on an island after a plane crash, and her journey to safety.

 Absolute Games deemed it the best domestic game in the past few years.
-Sector criticised the high difficulty while noting it had an element of nostalgia.
+Sector criticized the high difficulty while noting it had an element of nostalgia.
 Stop liked the sweet graphics.
 AdventureGamers thought it would appeal to fans of The Neverhood.